Students will learn how to create a 3-point lighting system.

 - Fill light

 - Comes in perpendicular to the key light.

 - Highlights the subject to separate the subject from the background.

 - The other objects in the scene are visible with the lighting without being blown out or completely in shadow.

 - The camera is placed properly to view the subject and background objects.

 - The scene renders well.

 To better view your lighting, it is a good idea to turn off the World Light.
-The World Light is a light applied to the world around blender so that you can see things in rendered mode if you don’t have your lights set properly.
-It is on be default and can mess with your 3-point lighting.
+The World Light is a light applied to the world around Blender so that you can see things in rendered mode if you don’t have your lights set properly.
+It is on by default and can mess with your 3-point lighting.
 To turn it off go to the World Properties palette and set the Strength to zero.
-If you don’t have lights se properly, things will go completely black.
-So, watch out.
+If you don’t have your other lights set properly, things will go completely black when you turn it off, so, watch out.